Practice Pathways Faculty

-Linda Fiore (co-director, violin) began violin lessons at age 5 with her mother, Louise Wear, a Suzuki violin teacher.
-She received her Bachelor of Music in violin performance at the Hartt College of Music in Hartford, CT with violinist Raphael Bronstein in New York City.
-She studied with Dr. Suzuki at the Talent Education Institute in Matsumoto, Japan for 18 months.
+Linda Fiore (co-director, violin) began violin lessons at age 5 with her mother Louise Wear, a Suzuki violin teacher.
+She earned a Bachelor of Music in violin performance at the Hartt College of Music in Hartford, CT and studied with violinist Raphael Bronstein in New York City. later, she studied with Dr. Suzuki at the Talent Education Institute in Matsumoto, Japan for 18 months.
 She performed her graduation recital and earned her Japanese teaching certificate.
 Upon returning to the United States, she became the first teacher to teach Suzuki Violin Method for brain-injured and well children at the Institute for the Achievement of Human Potential in Philadelphia.
-In 1983, she and her husband Domenick founded DaCore Talent Education in Glenmore, PA where, for she taught violin and directed workshops.
-Linda has presented student performing groups in Bermuda, Puerto Rico, Europe, and throughout the United States.
-In 1997, she accepted a position at the Hartt School of Music at the University of Hartford as a Suzuki teacher trainer in the graduate degree program, also teaching college students as well as young students in the school’s Community Division.
-Linda and Domenick are currently continuing the development of DaCore Talent Education Academy and Fiore Performing Strings in the Lehigh Valley area.
+In 1983, she and her husband Domenick founded DaCore Talent Education in Glenmore, PA where, for 14 years, she taught violin and directed her own workshops.
+She has presented student performing groups in Bermuda, Puerto Rico, Europe, and throughout the United States.
+In 1997 she accepted a teaching position at the Hartt School of Music at the University of Hartford.
+She was a Suzuki Teacher trainer in the graduate degree program there and also taught college students as well as young students in the school’s Community Division.
+Having returned to PA, Linda and Domenick are currently continuing the development of DaCore Talent Education Academy and Fiore Performing strings in the Lehigh Valley area.
 They continue to co-direct the Ogontz Suzuki Institute, a four-session Summer Institute in the White Mountains of New Hampshire.
 Linda has done extensive orchestra, chamber orchestra, and chamber music performing over the course of her career with groups such as the Lehigh Valley Chamber Orchestra and the Northeastern PA Philharmonic and the Pennsylvania Sinfonia.
 She traines teachers and students nationally and internationally and is the mother of two sons, Michael and Christopher.

 Domenick Fiore (co-director, bass, orchestra) began studying the double bass with Wes Fisher in Reading, Pennsylvania, at the age of 14.
 He attended the Philadelphia Musical Academy where he studied with John Schaeffer, principal bass of the New York Philharmonic.
 After graduation, Domenick freelanced in the Philadelphia and New York City areas, performing in Broadway shows, The Brooklyn Orchestra, the National Ballet of Canada, and the Duke Ellington Pops Concerts.
 He earned a Bachelor of Music Education degree from West Chester University and began teaching in the Ephrata, Pennsylvania School District.
 Domenick has been director of orchestras and chamber music at the Mid-Southeast Suzuki Institute, Snowmass Suzuki Institute, Chicago Institute, Calgary Suzuki Institute, Central Pennsylvania Institute, and the Hartford Suzuki Institute, as well as clinician at the Bermuda, Puerto Rico, Hickory (North Carolina) and Augusta (Georgia) Suzuki workshops.
 He was the director of the five Suzuki orchestras of the Community Division at the Hartt School of Music.
 In addition, Domenick had a thriving young bass program through the Community Division at Hartt.
 He and Linda currently live in the Lehigh Valley where they have established a Suzuki studio and freelance throughout the region.